hach3/forest-farmer-bot/README.md

-# Farming Bot for Sunflower Farmer
+# Farming Bot for Forest Farmer
-This repository includes a potato🥔 farming bot.
-I don't provide any support.
+This repository includes a farming bot.
+Use the script harvest.ts to automatically harvest your plants.

 ## How to Use